RichardPalme/fasm/README.md

 # Frequent Generalized Subgraph Mining
 ## About this repository
-This repository can be used to mine the frequent generalized subgraphs in a graph database of undirected labeled graphs.
+The code in this repository can be used to mine the frequent generalized subgraphs in a graph database of undirected labeled graphs.

 ## Installation
-Installation instructions for Linux systems (this repo has only been tested on Linux systems)
+Installation instructions for Linux systems.
+This repo has only been tested on Ubuntu Linux systems.
+To compile all requirements and the source, Python 3, Cmake, and Make are required.

 ### Install Gurobi
 First, install Gurobi.
 To help with the installation, we list the necessary steps here: